Govt must stop charging Canada airports rent, report urges

 The Senate report said passengers departing from Canadian airports often pay 60-75 percent above the airline's base fare to cover airport and other taxes and charges, compared with between 10 and 18 percent in the United States.

-Airports have generated C$2.5 billion in revenues for the federal government in the form of ground rents since the mid-1990s, the report said.
+Airports have generated C$2.5 billion ($2.41 billion) in revenues for the federal government in the form of ground rents since the mid-1990s, the report said.

 The report also calls for a "single and cohesive" national air travel strategy to make the industry more competitive.